aminul-huq/aminulhuq/README.md

 ### Hi there 👋

-I am currently doing my Master's at Tsinghua University, China at the dept. of Computer Science and Technology.
-I did my Bachelor's from Rajshahi University of Engineering & Technology, Bangladesh.
+I am currently doing my PhD at University of Nevada, Reno, in the dept. of Computer Science and Technology.
+I did my Bachelor's from Rajshahi University of Engineering & Technology, Bangladesh and Master's from
+Tsinghua University, China.

-My research interest lies in Adversarial Machine Learning.
-Currently, I am working on defense techniques for Deep Learning models from Adversarial Examples.
+My research interest lies in Computer Vision and Precision Agriculture.

 I like to read books, travel, watch cartoons, anime and explore interesting food.